lovelace/profile/README.md

 My Bash Profile
 ===============

-This is the profile that I'm now using across a number of machines that I administer.
-Most of the tricks I use are fairly general and could be reused by anyone.
+This is the profile that I'm now using across a number of machines that I use.
+It was forked from the original created by mattschafer.
+You should probably look there before trying to use this.
+But, as he says: "Most of the tricks I use are fairly general and could be reused by anyone."

 What's it look like?
 --------------------